benlcollins/rails_api_testing_examples/readme.md

 Add code to test image_url validation.

-And test that it saves muppet with valid attributes *(question - is this necessary?)*:
+And test that it saves muppet with valid attributes:

 ```ruby
 it "saves with valid name and image_url" do